x-bridge

 The libraries aren't abandoned and the authors aren't at fault.
 The token-derivation pipeline they depended on no longer exists in the wire protocol.
 Reproducing it server-side means emulating a moving target.

 x-bridge takes the other path.
 If the real browser already has the token, let the real browser do the request.
-A userscript listens to the fetches x.com is making anyway, forwards their responses to a local Python service, and exits the auth-replication arms race entirely.
+A CDP-injected bridge script listens to the fetches x.com is making anyway, forwards their responses to a local Node service, and exits the auth-replication arms race entirely.

 "The browser is the SDK."